President’s Perspective: Being Among It

 I didn’t know how isolated I was until I wasn’t.

-Eight months ago I moved out of my office and into a cubicle.
+One year ago I moved out of my office and into one of our open work stations.
 We had a new team member joining us as a staff recruiter, and she didn’t have a private place to do her work.
 We could have converted a conference room into an office for her, but that’s no way to welcome someone new.
-Besides, I am out of the building more often than I’m at the building.
+Besides, I am out of the building more often than I’m in the building.
 When I am in the building, I’m typically meeting with people in conference rooms or in their own offices.

 There were opportunities that came with this move that weren’t obvious when I made the switch.
 I didn’t realize how isolated I was until I wasn’t.
 While my door was mostly always open, not many people would cross the threshold or stop in for things.
 It was only a step away and yet few interactions came of it; only ones that were deliberate and intentional.